 Problem

-When AI pipelines (such as RAG architectures) ingest documentation, they slice the Markdown source into smaller “chunks” (e.g., 500 tokens each).
-If a document consists of long, meandering paragraphs with unclear boundaries, the slicing algorithm may split the context mid-thought, destroying the utility of the chunk and leading to incomplete or incorrect AI responses.
+When AI pipelines ingest documentation, they slice the Markdown into smaller “chunks”.
+If a document consists of long paragraphs with unclear boundaries, the algorithm splits context mid-thought.
+This destroys the chunk’s utility and leads to incorrect AI responses.

 Why it matters

-If an AI retrieves a chunk containing a code block but misses the preceding paragraph explaining when to use that code, the generated answer will lack necessary conditionality.
-Structuring your documentation for chunkability ensures that each segment of text contains enough context to be useful on its own.
+If an AI retrieves a code block but misses the preceding paragraph explaining when to use it, the answer lacks conditionality.
+Structuring your documentation for chunkability ensures each segment contains enough context to be useful on its own.

 Approach

 Structure your pages as a hierarchy of deterministic, atomic blocks.
-Use Markdown headers to clearly delineate concepts and ensure that related information (like a warning and the code it applies to) is kept physically close together in the source file.
+Use Markdown headers to clearly delineate concepts.
+Ensure related information (like a warning and the code it applies to) is kept physically close together in the source file.

 Implementation